Brendon Nichols Killed in Hubbard Township Car Accident

 Speed and alcohol suspected in Mount Everett Road collision

-The eastbound 2021 Dodge Ram veered off the left side of the pavement and struck several trees before rolling to a stop.
+An eastbound 2021 Dodge Ram veered off the left side of the pavement and struck several trees before rolling to a stop.
 Investigators noted the pickup truck sustained heavy damage during the sequence.

-The passenger was ejected from the vehicle and pronounced dead at the scene.
+Nichols, a passenger, was ejected from the vehicle and pronounced dead at the scene.
 Two juvenile brothers riding in the truck were also involved, though their conditions were not immediately released.

 How common are fatal crashes in Trumbull County?